sAjibuu/Upload_Bypass/README.md

 - Various test files provided for internal testing.
 - Debug mode.
 If you encounter a bug, you can save the stack trace and share it with me for further analysis.

+### Attension
+This tool is restricted in the OSCP exam!

 # Features
 ### Detection Mode:
    Suitable for real-world penetration tests.
 This mode will upload harmless files and will not attempt to exploit the target.